damiendevienne/phylter/README.md

 ## Example

 ### Running phylter
-A `carnivora` dataset comprised of 125 genes for 53 species (Allio et al. 2021) is included in the package.
+A `carnivora` dataset comprised of 125 genes for 53 species (small subset from Allio et al. 2021) is included in the package.
 To load it and test `phylter` on it:

 ```R
 data(carnivora)